VictorSun-17/VicvecFuzz_VC_Formal/README.md

    ./compile_loop.sh

 ## 🚨 Important
 The script currently assumes a hardcoded path to a VC Formal installation.
-It is likely needed to edit compile_loop.sh to point to the VC Formal binary.
-Consider the script as a starting point for automation rather than a universal solution.
+It is likely needed to edit compile_loop.sh to point to the VC Formal binary on your system.
+It is also available to adjust the loop size to do automation tests.